Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Related Work and Conceptual Background

 \subsection{Gender and Linguistic Discrimination}

 In this work, we adopt a differentiated understanding of gender and discrimination that draws from linguistic discourse analysis, gender studies, and computational fairness research.

-\textbf{Gender} is treated as a socially constructed and co-constructed identity, rather than a fixed biological or grammatical category.
-While linguistic gender relates to grammatical rules and biological sex is often seen as binary and immutable, we work with the concept of \textit{social gender}, which can be fluid, non-binary, and shaped through interaction and recognition.
-This perspective foregrounds the performative and contextual nature of gender, acknowledging its entanglement with social norms, symbolic power, and habitualised practices~\cite{west1987doing,Ainsworth2015-ci,Konishi_1993,Kramer_2020,devinney2022theories}.
-However, due to methodological constraints and the structure of the German language, the empirical analysis remains limited to the binary spectrum.
+\textbf{Gender} is treated here as a socially constructed identity rather than a fixed biological or grammatical category.
+While linguistic gender follows grammatical rules~\cite{Kramer_2020}, and NLP research often reduces gender to binary labels~\cite{devinney2022theories}, we work with the broader notion of \textit{social gender}, which is fluid, contextual, and shaped through interaction~\cite{west1987doing}.
+Our empirical analysis is restricted to binary categories because the corpus lacks sufficient non-binary representation, but the approach can be adapted to encompass more inclusive forms of gender representation.

-\textbf{Discrimination}, in contrast to bias or fairness, is understood here as a social effect: It is the observable outcome of differential treatment based on protected attributes such as gender.
-Drawing on \citet{reisigl2017} and the functional model by \citet{GraumannWintermantel+2007+147+178}, we conceptualise linguistic discrimination as an act or process that disadvantages (or favours) individuals through patterns in language.
-This includes acts of naming (\textit{nomination}) and describing (\textit{predication}) actors in ways that reflect or reinforce social hierarchies.
-Such acts need not be intentional, but they may also arise from the habitual reproduction of dominant norms in public discourse.
-This framework stands in contrast to many machine learning–based approaches, where \textit{bias} often refers to statistical imbalances in data or model performance, and \textit{fairness} is operationalised via metrics such as demographic parity or equal opportunity \cite{blodgett2020language,caton_fairness_2024}.
-While these frameworks are useful for quantifying group disparities, they tend to reduce complex social identities to binary categories, thereby risking the oversight of contextual, structural, and discursive forms of inequality.
+\textbf{Discrimination}, in contrast to bias or fairness, is understood here as a social effect: the observable outcome of differential treatment based on protected attributes such as gender.
+Following \citet{reisigl2017}, we view social discrimination as a process that disadvantages individuals through recurring patterns in language.
+This perspective differs from many machine learning approaches, where \textit{bias} is framed as statistical imbalance and \textit{fairness} as compliance with formal metrics such as demographic parity or equal opportunity \cite{blodgett2020language,caton_fairness_2024}.
+While effective for measuring distributional disparities, these frameworks largely ignore semantic and discursive aspects of language, where subtle forms of discrimination are often embedded.